Utility COVID-19 Resources

 Q: When will utilities be allowed to disconnect service to residential customers for nonpayment?

-A: The first available date for disconnection of service if a customer has not paid a bill in full or if the utility and customer have not reached agreement on a payment plan is on or after October 1, 2020.
-After October 1, 2020, utilities may disconnect service to customers due to non-payment in compliance with notice requirements (see below.)
+A: The first possible date for disconnection of service if a customer has not paid a bill in full and if the utility and customer have not reached an agreement on a deferred payment agreement is after April 15, 2021.
+Utilities that wish to disconnect customers due to nonpayment must comply with the notice requirements (see below).

-- The amount a customer must pay in order to avoid disconnection; and,
+- The amount a customer must pay in order to avoid disconnection

 Q: How does a utility file its disconnection plan with the Commission?

-.
-For questions about the survey and disconnection plan reporting requirements in general, please contact a PSC Consumer Analyst at
+For questions about the survey and disconnection plan reporting requirements in general, please contact a PSC Consumer Analyst at firstname.lastname@example.org.

 Q: Are there other reporting requirements for all utilities, regardless of whether they intend to disconnect?